oogm/cdtm-ts-layout/README.md

 # CDTM Trend Seminar Layout XML

-See the the pipeline.ipynb notebook
+See the the pipeline.ipynb notebook for the process

+## Requirements

+* Docker
+* Node Package Manager (NPM)

 ## Deploy